 - Slurred speech or aphasia (loss of ability to understand or express speech)

 - Sensory problems (blurred vision, ringing in the ears, bad taste in mouth, changes in smell)

 All of these signs and symptoms may appear relatively minor at first, and many people often mistake them for something less severe than a brain injury.
 However, these signs could be indicative of a much more serious problem.

 Often, the signs and symptoms of brain injury do not appear for hours or even a day after the initial incident, leading to victims and their families underestimating the severity of the injuries.

 It is vital that any car accident victim seek medical care immediately following the accident to ensure that they are properly evaluated and treated.

 If you or a loved one have sustained a brain injury in a car accident caused by the careless or negligent actions of another person, you need to speak to an attorney as soon as possible.
 An attorney will have the resources and legal experience necessary to assist you throughout this entire case.

 They can investigate every aspect of your case, including gathering any evidence needed to prove liability.

-Importantly, an attorney can work with trusted medical professionals to fully evaluate the extent of your brain injury and properly calculate your total expected expenses.
+Importantly, a Nashville brain injury attorney can work with trusted medical professionals to fully evaluate the extent of your brain injury and properly calculate your total expected expenses.